single-cell-genetics/optimising_singlecell_eqtl_paper/README.md

 * [Plotting Notebooks](../master/ipsc/) contains notebooks to reproduce our figures (both main and supplementary).

 * [Simulation Scripts](../master/simulations/) contains scripts to estimate parameters from real data and then set up simulations).
-For an introduction to splatPop for simulating population scale single-cell RNA-seq data, see the [vignette](http://www.bioconductor.org/packages/devel/bioc/vignettes/splatter/inst/doc/splatPop.html).
+For an introduction to splatPop for simulating population scale single-cell RNA-seq data, see the [vignette](http://www.bioconductor.org/packages/devel/bioc/vignettes/splatter/inst/doc/splatPop.html). splatPop is now out as a [preprint](https://www.biorxiv.org/content/10.1101/2021.06.17.448806v1.abstract)!

 ### Software Requirements
 - splatter v1.17.1